-The assume that the UAV operates in unknown, unstructured, GPS-denied, and indoor environments, the main threat is collision with obstacles.
+The investigators assume that the UAV operates in unknown, unstructured, GPS-denied, and indoor environments, therefore the main potential threat is collision with obstacles.
 Thus, distance sensors are used to detect and map these obstacles.
 The approach is based on the FastSLAM algorithm, together with 3D occupancy grid mapping.
 Using these techniques they are able to estimate the vehicle’s position in the map.
 At this point a classifier makes a decision based on danger assessment.
 This classifier overrides the user’s inputs if they compromise the quad copter’s physical integrity in the near future.
 Overriding may extend from simple velocity reduction to, in extreme cases, an evasive manoeuvre (fig.X.3).

 The approach assumes that the attitude is known using the on-board IMU so the problem is to define the position of the UAV.
-Using FastSLAM they can estimate the position and the map of a robot simultaneously.
-The classifier takes as inputs.
+Using FastSLAM they can estimate both the position and the map of a robot simultaneously.
+The classifier takes the position estimation and the map as inputs.
 It categorises each cell of a 3D occupancy grid in one of 3 states Free, Unknown and Occupied.
 Given the operator’s inputs, the classifier computes the desired direction for the vehicle and the distance to the first non-Free cell.
-If the closest cell is occupied, the inputs are altered accordingly so that the UAV will remain safe and then are applied to the navigation.
+If the closest cell is occupied, the inputs are altered accordingly so that the UAV will remain safe and then they are applied to the navigation.
 If the closest cell is Unknown and if the distance to it is higher than a certain threshold, the algorithm checks whether there is any sonar aligned with the desired direction.
-Otherwise, the algorithm will autonomously rotate the vehicle and then applies the same speed the user demanded.
+Otherwise, the algorithm will autonomously rotate the vehicle and then applies the same speed that the user demanded.

-interesting approach based on short-term, rough mapping of the nearby environment.
-The researchers argued that the real world experiments were successful and verified the design.
-However, it is that the four sonars, which were used as proximity sensors, recorded the readings with the quad-rotor’s motors off, for safety issues. the rotors switched on take error prone readings
+This remarkably interesting approach is based on short-term, rough mapping of the nearby environment.
+The researchers argued that the real world experiments were successful and thus verified the design.
+However, it is also mentioned that the four sonars, which were used as proximity sensors, recorded the readings with the quad-rotor’s motors set off, for safety issues.
+Despite the safety benefits in such a procedure the result of the tests could be inaccurate, considering that sonars with their rotors switched on take error prone readings.

-In t paper (Chen et al., 2013) the effort of research team to develop a UAV system capable of autonomously navigating in a one-level building and producing a 2D map of the space is presented.
+In the Chen 2013 paper (Chen et al., 2013) the effort of the research team to develop a UAV system capable of autonomously navigating in a one-level building and producing a 2D map of the space is presented.
 Moreover, there were specific requirements from the academic partners that needed to be satisfied.
-More precisely, the system be based on an inexpensive, upgradeable, and reconfigurable solution with commercial off-the-shelf (COTS) products.
+More precisely, the system had to be based on an inexpensive, upgradeable, and reconfigurable solution with commercial off-the-shelf (COTS) products.

 The hardware of the project consists of an AeroQuad quad copter, a 54-Pin Arduino Mega SDK microcontroller, a Samsung Galaxy SIII Android smartphone, and MaxBotix ultrasonic range sensors.

 For the navigation task of the project they decided to use Voronoi Fast Marching motion planner.
-They argued that this approach offers a thorough description of the exploration process, ability to integrate with SLAM, and potential to safely and effectively navig with a limited field of view.
+They argued that this approach offers a thorough description of the exploration process, the ability to integrate with SLAM, and the potential to safely and effectively navigate with a limited field of view.
 In the SLAM part of the project they evaluated different existing approaches like GraphSLAM, EKFSlam, GridSLAM and FastSLAM.
-They choosing the latter, since FastSLAM is computationally efficient and likely to overcome inaccurate data making it the preferred algorithm for this project
+They resolved on choosing the latter, since FastSLAM is computationally efficient and likely to overcome inaccurate data making it the preferred algorithm for this project